Internet-of-People/iop-ts/packages/sdk/README.md

 For more information about the modules, check the corresponding module section below.

+Please note that despite our best efforts, changes we cannot control deep down in the dependency chain of our library might still cause problems for the client using our SDK.
+To avoid many of those problems, we recommend adding `"skipLibCheck": true,` to your `tsconfig.json`.
+You might also fix the encountered problems manually instead.
+For example, we've recently experienced Typescript definition dependencies missing from a faulty package and had to add `"@types/socketcluster-client": "^13.0.3",` to `devDependencies` in the `package.json` of a client using our SDK.

 ## Modules

 The SDK has several modules you can use.
 As the SDK's structure is a bit complex, we had hard time to figure it out that how can we form it into a hierarchy which is usable due to the Typescript import/export weaknesses.